Thomas Woolsey Thorne: Later career

 In late 1866, Thorne returned to the Fourth Precinct to take over command from Captain Bryan, who had resigned his post, before returning to City Hall on July 2, 1869.
 Following the removal of Police Inspector William Jameson from office, on April 20, 1872, Thorne was appointed as his replacement.
-He held this position until May 31 when he resigned to head the Street Cleaning Bureau.
+He held this position until May 31 when he resigned to head the Street Cleaning Bureau (predecessor to the Modern New York City Department of Sanitation).
 Then under the jurisdiction of the NYPD, the laws were changed a year later to allow a police officer to oversee the bureau and, on February 14, 1873, Thorne was reinstated on the NYPD being promoted from patrolman to sergeant and then captain all in one day.
 This was considered at the time to be the most rapid rise in rank in the history on the police force.

 Thorne remained in charge of the Street Cleaning Bureau and, following his promotion to police inspector, he was assigned to the Third District after the reorganization of the inspection districts in 1875.
 The area then comprised the eastern half of the city above Forty-Second Street.
 It was while in command of the district that headed the investigation into the murder of Abraham Weisberger, a Jewish peddler, whose body had been found in Lydig's Woods.
 Three African-Americans, William Thomas, William Watson and Charles Ellis, were convicted of the murder and hanged at The Tombs on December 17, 1875.
 The Board of Commissioners credited Thorne for his conduct of the high-profile case.
 In riots during the summer of 1877, he commanded a 400-man reserve police force, both patrolman and mounted police, in support of Police Inspector William Murray and Captain Thomas F. Byrnes.